noahcollins/pure/README.md

 ### View the Example

-Open `pure/example.html` to view.
+Open `dist/index.html` to view.

 ### Build Files

-Grunt will put everything into the `pure/build/` directory.
+Grunt will put the built CSS modules into the `pure/build/` directory.
 The naming conventions of the files in the `build/` directory follow these rules:

 * `[module]-core.css`: The minimal set of styles, ususally structural, that